thaisealves/every-single-day-front/README.md

 - Post an image on a vision board
 - Selecting what's the user humor for the day
 - Get the track of how much water was drinked
-- Having a place to write water and plans
+- Having a place to post water and plans

 # References